Robert Duffy (American football)

-Robert C. Duffy (May 13, 1903 – December 9, 1974) was an American football coach and lawyer.
+Robert C. Duffy (May 13, 1903 – December 9, 1974) was an American college football coach and lawyer.
 He was the 20th head football coach at Dickinson College in Carlisle, Pennsylvania, serving for two seasons, from 1927 to 1928, and compiling a record of 6–9–1.
 After serving in World War II, he practiced law in Philadelphia and was elected Register of Wills as a Republican in 1953.

 Duffy was born in Binghamton, New York in 1903.
 He graduated from Lafayette College in 1926, where he was an All-American football and basketball player.
 He later received his law degree from Dickinson Law School in 1929.
 While at Dickinson, he coached the football team there.
 His overall coaching record at Dickinson was 6–9–1.
 In 1930, he moved to Philadelphia to take up the practice of law.